-But these are the kind of logical suggestions we must always remember are possible.
-In medieval chronicles, the opposite happened: the number of participants in a battle was usually based on how many knights were there, yet each knight usually brought with him 3-4 people.
-So if a writer said a certain battle had 300 soldiers on each side, one could actually consider the total to have been 300 knights + 900-1200 men-at-arms for a total of 1200-1500 (Agincourt; two sources give both the lower and actual numbers).
+There is perhaps some merit in this suggestion.
+These are the kind of logical suggestions we must always remember are possible.
+In medieval chronicles, the opposite happened: the number of participants in a battle was usually based on how many knights there were, yet each knight usually brought with him 3-4 footsoldier commoners.
+So if a writer said a certain battle had 300 on each side, one could actually consider the total to have been 300 knights + 900-1200 men-at-arms for a total of 1200-1500 (Agincourt; two sources give both the lower and actual numbers).

 Alternate Theory 3: Copyist Errors due to Glosses and Other Such

 Another possibility, and I think this was somewhat the case with our Exodus numbers, is copyist errors due to glosses.
 A gloss is a comment regarding a certain passage that a commentator makes.
 When someone copies, these were sometimes mistakenly added into the text as if the original author wrote them.
 For example, famously the Johannine Comma in 1 John 5:7-8 was originally a gloss, perhaps by the ancient heretic Priscillian, which made its way into the Textus Receptus (the source for the KJV).